mlabonne/llm-course/README.md

 ---
 ### 2. Building a Vector Storage

-Creating a vector storage is the first step to build a Retrieval Augmented Generation (RAG) pipeline.
+Creating a vector storage is the first step to building a Retrieval Augmented Generation (RAG) pipeline.
 Documents are loaded, split, and relevant chunks are used to produce vector representations (embeddings) that are stored for future use during inference.

 * **Ingesting documents**: Document loaders are convenient wrappers that can handle many formats: PDF, JSON, HTML, Markdown, etc. They can also directly retrieve data from some databases and APIs (GitHub, Reddit, Google Drive, etc.).
 * **Splitting documents**: Text splitters break down documents into smaller, semantically meaningful chunks.
 Instead of splitting text after *n* characters, it's often better to split by header or recursively, with some additional metadata.